ohnihili/MNIST-MLP-Neural-Network/README.md

 ### 1. Requirements:
    - Check requirements.txt

-### 2. Running the Code:
+### 2. Running each method:
-For running each main method:

 Train:
-Train a model on the MNIST dataset by calling the train function Saves the model and training curve plots
+Saves both a trained model in a _.npz file as well as a plot of the accuracy and loss during training in "training_curves.png"

     train.train_mnist(hidden_size1, hidden_size2, learn_rate, epochs, model_name)
+eg.

-eg. train.train_mnist(128, 64, .01, 3, "new_model")
+    train.train_mnist(128, 64, .01, 3, "new_model")

 Test:
-Test a model on the MNIST dataset by calling the test function Prints accuracy of the model on testing set
+Prints accuracy of the model on testing set

     test.test_mnist(model_name)
+eg.

-eg. test.test_mnist("new_model")
+    test.test_mnist("new_model")

 Predict:
-Use a trained model to predict what number you've drawn with the predict function

     d.predict(model_name)
+eg.

-eg. d.predict("new_model")
+    d.predict("new_model")

----

-## Method Outputs:
-- **Train**: Outputs both a trained model in a _.npz file as well as a plot of the accuracy and loss during training in "training_curves.png"

 ---